 Undercovertourist.com for tickets.
 I have also found that their crowd calendar is the easiest and most accurate one to use.
 I throw that data into the mix!
 Then I take a look at tickets, still on Undercovertourist.com.
 I have used them for 97% of my tickets to Disneyland, and I have never had any problems.
 The second website I monitor for tickets Is aRes.com, keep in mind their prices do include a $2 per ticket fee.
 For a complete break down of ticket prices and websites for you to compare, click here.

-The reason I plan so far a head of time is because I don’t like spending money.
+The reason I plan so far ahead of time is that I don’t like spending money.
 Plain and simple.

 Why plan ahead?